Budget Building Blocks

 For more than a decade, the City has been has been committed to becoming a more sustainable organization by finding new savings and efficiencies in the work we do every day, and delivering value for taxpayer dollars year after year.

-The 2020 Report on Service, Savings and Sustainability demonstrates the City is working hard become one of the best-managed cities in Canada.
+The 2021 Service, Savings and Sustainability Report demonstrates the City is working hard become one of the best-managed cities in Canada.
 It highlights our achievements and progress made in 2020 to drive service improvements, identify savings for taxpayers, and adopt sustainability initiatives across Saskatoon.

 City employees are committed to sustaining a culture of continuous improvement and making Saskatoon a better community for everyone.